DataMiner hardening guide

 If you use the DataMiner 10.1 installer or a more recent installer, the ports that are displayed in bold above are no longer opened by default during DataMiner installation.
 However, to avoid breaking changes, these ports are not closed when you upgrade an existing DataMiner System that was installed with an installer prior to version 10.1.
 We therefore recommend that you verify if any of the following ports can be closed manually:

-• UDP ports 161 and 362 can be closed if the DataMiner SNMP Agent feature is disabled, which is the case by default from DataMiner 9.6.11 onwards.
-However, if a DMA was installed prior to DataMiner 9.6.11 and is upgraded to DataMiner 9.6.11 or higher, this functionality will remain enabled until it is manually disabled.
+UDP ports 161 and 362 can be closed if the DataMiner SNMP Agent feature is disabled, which is by default the case in the currently supported DataMiner versions.
 For more information, see Enabling DataMiner SNMP agent functionality.

 Note